tangyhang/PipeANN/README.md

 Then, you only need to [build an in-memory index](#build-in-memory-index-for-pipeann) (<10min for billion-scale datasets).

 After that, PipeANN is ready!
-An example on SIFT100M (on Ubuntu 22.04):
+An example for SIFT100M on Ubuntu 22.04:

 ```bash
 # For Ubuntu 22.04, first install the dependencies: